python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 ## (Later, when we get to file writing, the
 ## comma approach doesn't work, but f-strings do work.)
 print("My name is", firstn, lastn)

+## (Remember to define your variables.
+Where should the variable definitions be placed to be effective?)
 ```

 #### Using the Debugger